Connecticut native Alyssa Naeher near-perfect in net as U.S. women's soccer advances to quarterfinals

 The three-time Olympian won the bronze medal with Team USA in Tokyo in 2021.
 Naeher was also the backup to Hope Solo during the team’s fifth-place finish in Rio in 2016.

-Naeher and the No. 5-ranked Team USA will close out group play against Australia at 1 p.m.
-Wednesday before advancing to the Aug.
+Naeher and the No. 5-ranked USWNT will close out group play against Australia at 1 p.m.
+ET Wednesday before advancing to the Aug.
 3 quarterfinals.